joaqgonzar/Gamma_Oscillations_PCx/README.md

 This repository contains all python codes to reproduce Figures 1-7 of Gonzalez, et al, 2023.
 "Mechanisms and functions of respiration-driven gamma oscillations in the primary olfactory cortex"

 The datasets should be downloaded from: (https://crcns.org/data-sets/pcx/pcx-1).
-The downsampled LFPs are available at: (https.direction.com)

 All codes start from the raw data, run all analysis, and plot the figures from the paper.